EduanPrinsloo/eduanprinsloo.github.io/replit.md

 The portfolio features a dark/light theme toggle, smooth scrolling navigation, and a mobile-responsive layout.
 The application runs entirely in the browser with no backend server or database dependencies.

+## Recent Changes

+**November 12, 2025**: Enhanced light mode text readability
+- Added custom styling for About Me and Featured Projects section titles in light mode
+- These section titles now display in pure black (#000000) when light theme is active
+- Improves contrast and readability while maintaining the existing dark mode appearance

 ## User Preferences

 Preferred communication style: Simple, everyday language.